 MCFE is rated a B by the POWR Ratings which equates to a Buy.
 The stock has a B for Growth.
 This isn’t surprising as it is one of the leading companies in a fast-growing sector.
 As hackers get more sophisticated and the cost of breaches increases, more people will buy McAfee’s total security package.
 Its enterprise segment is growing even faster and offers cloud and network security.

-Many new IPOs come at steep valuations, therefore MCFE’s Value grade of B is unexpected.
-However, MCFE is an exception to the rule as it sports a PE of 13.8.
-This is remarkably cheaper than the S&P 500’s PE of 40.
+Many new IPOs come at steep valuations, therefore MCFE’s Value grade of A is unexpected.
+However, MCFE is an exception to the rule as it sports a forward PE of 16.7.
+This is cheaper than the S&P 500’s PE of 24.
 In addition to these categories, MCFE is also evaluated based on Momentum, Stability, Sentiment, Quality, and Industry.

 If you want to learn more about MCFE, click here.